Rental Reimbursement Coverage: Does Insurance Pay for Rental Cars After Accidents?

 Can I use rental reimbursement to rent a car for a vacation?

 No. Rental reimbursement coverage is strictly limited to situations where your own insured vehicle is being repaired after a covered claim.
 It does not apply to personal travel, vacations, or any other discretionary rental.
-If you want to understand your coverage when renting for leisure, check out our guide on rental car insurance.
+If you want to understand your coverage options when renting for leisure, check out our guide on rental car insurance to avoid paying for protection you may already have.

 What happens if the rental car costs more than my daily limit?

 You'll pay the difference out of pocket.
-For example, if your policy provides $30/day but you rent a vehicle for $55/day, you'll owe $25/day for every day you have the rental.
+For example, if your policy provides $30/day but you rent a vehicle for $55/day (around the current national average), you'll owe $25/day for every day you have the rental.
 The best way to minimize this is to choose a higher daily limit tier when setting up your coverage, or ask the rental company about economy-class vehicles that fall within your limit.

 Does rental reimbursement coverage kick in if the other driver was at fault?

 If another driver caused the accident, their liability insurance may cover your rental through a "loss of use" claim — and you wouldn't need to use your own rental reimbursement.
 However, using your own coverage can get you a rental car much faster if the at-fault driver's insurer delays.
-Your insurer may then pursue the at-fault party's insurance for reimbursement on your behalf.
+Your insurer may then pursue the at-fault party's insurance for reimbursement through subrogation, meaning your own rates are generally not affected.

 Do I need to add rental reimbursement if I already have roadside assistance?